activebook/gllm/README.md

 ---

-## 🏗 Contributing
-We welcome contributions!
-Feel free to fork the repo and submit pull requests.
-Check the [issues](https://github.com/your-repo/gllm/issues) for open discussions.

----

-## 📄 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-## 📬 Contact
-For any questions or support, reach out via [GitHub Issues](https://github.com/your-repo/gllm/issues) or email us at `support@yourdomain.com`.

----

 ### 💡 Why gllm?

 - Simplifies interaction with LLMs via CLI.
 - Supports multiple models and configurations.
 - Powerful customization with templates and prompts.